MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupt.md

 [!code-csharp[Class signature](~/../botbuilder-samples/samples/csharp_dotnetcore/13.core-bot/Dialogs/CancelAndHelpDialog.cs?range=12)]

-In the `CancelAndHelpDialog` class the `OnContinueDialogAsync` method calls the `InerruptAsync` method to check if the user has interrupted the normal flow.
+In the `CancelAndHelpDialog` class the `OnContinueDialogAsync` method calls the `InterruptAsync` method to check if the user has interrupted the normal flow.
 If the flow is interrupted, base class methods are called; otherwise, the return value from the `InterruptAsync` is returned.

 [!code-csharp[Overrides](~/../botbuilder-samples/samples/csharp_dotnetcore/13.core-bot/Dialogs/CancelAndHelpDialog.cs?range=22-31)]